| .. | ||

 docker build . -t matrixconduit/matrix-conduit:latest --build-arg CREATED=$(date -u +'%Y-%m-%dT%H:%M:%SZ') --build-arg VERSION=$(grep -m1 -o '[0-9].[0-9].[0-9]' Cargo.toml)

-which also will tag the resulting image as matrixconduit/matrix-conduit:latest
+which also will tag the resulting image as matrixconduit/matrix-conduit:latest.

-Note: it ommits the two optional build-arg
+Note: it ommits the two optional build-args.

 Run